dotnet/corefx/Documentation/building/windows-instructions.md

 ### Building individual DLLs of the CoreFX

 Under the src directory is a set of directories, each of which represents a particular assembly in CoreFX.
 For example the src\System.Diagnostics.DiagnosticSource directory holds the source code for the System.Diagnostics.DiagnosticSource.dll assembly.
 Each of these directories has a .sln solution file that typically includes two projects, one for the DLL being built and one for the tests.
-Thus you can build both the DLL and Tests for System.Diagnostics.DiagnosticSource.dll by going to src\System.Diagnostics.DiagnosticSource and typing `msbuild`.
+Thus you can build both the DLL and tests for System.Diagnostics.DiagnosticSource.dll by going to src\System.Diagnostics.DiagnosticSource and typing `msbuild`.
 You can build just the System.Diagnostics.DiagnosticSource.dll (without the tests) by going to the src\System.Diagnostics.DiagnosticsSource\src directory and again typing `msbuild`.
 The DLL ends up as  bin\AnyOS.AnyCPU.Debug\System.Diagnostics.DiagnosticSource\System.DiagnosticSource.dll.

-There is also a pkg directory, and if you go into it and type `msbuild`, it will build the DLL (if needed) and then also build the Nuget package for it.
-The Nuget package ends up in the bin\pkg directory.
+There is also a pkg directory for each project, and if you go into it and type `msbuild`, it will build the DLL (if needed) and then also build the NuGet package for it.
+The NuGet package ends up in the bin\packages directory.

 ### Building other OSes